Herbie: The Love Bug (1997)

 In The Love Bug television film there were some significant changes.
-The graphics used were copied from the 1974 Volkswagen of America decal kit, and the position on the front hood 53 was higher up.
-The racing stripes were different sizes, and the shade of blue reverted to the lighter version used in the original 1968 movie.
-The sunroof was a solid white (vs. gray) and was missing the racing stripes.
-Herbie's wheels were standard Beetle wheels, instead of the wider GoodYear GT Radial racing tires used in Herbie Goes to Monte Carlo and Herbie Goes Bananas, and the seats were regular instead of the gray bucket seats he had previously had.
+The graphics used were copied from the 1974 Volkswagen of America decal kit, and the position on the front hood number "53" was higher up.
+The racing stripes were different sizes, and the shade of blue reverted to the lighter version of the original 1968 movie.
+The sunroof was a solid white (vs. gray) and missing the racing stripes.
+The wheels were standard Beetle wheels, instead of the wider Goodyear GT Radial racing tires used in Herbie Goes to Monte Carlo and Herbie Goes Bananas, and the seats were regular instead of the previous gray buckets..

 Herbie: Fully Loaded (2005)

 In Herbie: Fully Loaded, Herbie, who in this film seemed to be able to show emotions through anthropomorphized expressions mimicking a face, went through several "costume changes" throughout the movie, changing his style dramatically from scene to scene.